python/cpython/Doc/library/runpy.rst

    there is no such module at the specified location.

-   The optional dictionary argument *init_globals* may be used to pre-populate the module globals dictionary before the code is executed.
+   The optional dictionary argument *init_globals* may be used to pre-populate the module's globals dictionary before the code is executed.
 The supplied dictionary will not be modified.
 If any of the special global variables below are defined in the supplied dictionary, those definitions are overridden by :func:`run_path`.